As your marketing team is shepherding the rollout of a rebrand, the process may feel like it will never end.

 Managing the brand with greater efficiency

 This state of redundancy is not uncommon in large organizations.
 People like to hold on to their favorite vendors or one-off materials they’ve produced.
 As the company grows, it tends to produce more assets that don’t adhere to brand guidelines.
-Our Plan and Prepare phase helps marketers evaluate the need for each element, then rationalize materials and streamline processes before they roll out the rebrand.
+Our rebrand implementation services help marketers evaluate the need for each element, then rationalize materials and streamline processes before they roll out the rebrand.
 This is true not only for digital and printed marketing materials and forms, but for other branded assets such as signage and HR materials.

 We commonly find that branded asset owners across the organization are not aware that they are duplicating efforts or creating material that are off-brand.
 To address this, we gather all key stakeholders that touch a specific asset around a table to review all applications within a category and review the instances where there is an opportunity to rationalize and improve consistency.
 As an example, this approach allows someone from a Western office who wants to retain the sales brochure they produced to get another perspective from their colleague in the Midwest.
 We facilitate these sessions and have participants brainstorm solutions.
 The facilitator then creates a set of recommendations and works with the team to create consensus.
 These workshops have the added benefit of providing touchpoints among internal teams to help build relationships across regions and functions, and creates an opportunity for collaboration and learning.